Benjamintowels/GolfCardsRealDeal/DRONE_ZOOM_SYSTEM.md

 - Modified `set_zoom_level()` to use dynamic limits instead of static ones
 - Added `set_zoom_limits()` method to change zoom limits at runtime
 - Zoom limits are automatically clamped when changed
+- Default starting zoom is now 1.5x for a closer view

 #### Equipment Data
 - Updated `Drone.tres` to use `buff_type = "drone_zoom"` instead of `"mobility"`